Liakim94/Liakim94/README.md

 🔗 **Live system:** https://www.smes.go.kr/pis/main/index.do

 > ⚠️ **Note on source code:** This was delivered as a government project under
-> security and contractual restrictions, so the source code cannot be made public.
+> security and contractual restrictions, so the source code is partially open.
-> This README documents my role, the architecture, and the engineering decisions
+> [`pils`](../../pils) repository, which contains a project with publicly
-> as a case study.
+> available source code.
 ---

 ## Overview